madebits/madebits.github.io/r/linux-csman.md

 ### Secret Files

 `csman.sh` creates and uses random read *secret files* using `cskey.sh`.
 Secret files are binary.
 Use `base64` tool as needed to convert them to text.

+Secret files are made of 32 random bytes of `argon2` salt, 512 random bytes of `cryptsetup` password encrypted, and are padded with random data to have random file lengths.

 It is not required to use `cskey.sh` directly most of the time, but knowing how to use it as shown in this section will make the later `csman.sh` commands clear.

 #### Using URandom